ehern108/ehern108/README.md

 ## Hi there 👋
 I'm Emilio, an Information Technology student in Atlanta, Ga.

 I enjoy problem-solving, learning new tools, and building practical skills that apply to real-world systems.

 Right now, I’m focused on understanding computer systems and networking, learning programming fundamentals, and exploring cybersecurity and IT support career paths.

-Right now, I’m learning Python and have recently started working with Java.
+I’m learning Python and have recently started working with Java.

 Fun Facts:
 - I have a puppy named Tito